-Looking to keep the kids entertained in London during the school holidays?
-Good news, there’s plenty of things going on to make the kids (and you) happy, all around the city.
-We’ve scoured South Bank, London’s museums, Greenwich, London’s parks and the West End to find places to go, and activities and events running over the next couple of months.
-Here’s our pick of the best places to take the kids in the city this summer.
+Looking to keep the kids entertained in London during the weekends and school holidays?
+Good news, there's plenty of things going on to make the kids (and you) happy, all around the city.
+We've scoured South Bank, London's museums, Greenwich, London's parks and the West End to find places to go, and activities and events running over the rest of the year.
+Here's our pick of the best places to take the kids in the city this season.

 1. The London Eye

 One of the most iconic sights on the city skyline, the Coca-Cola London Eye offers a 30 minute panoramic tour of the city, with views stretching for up to 40km on a clear day.
 A good way to turn a ride into a great value day out is to book a Coca-Cola London Eye meal package, which includes dinner at a top nearby restaurant of your choice.
 The packages also include special children's and family rates, making it a good option for younger visitors.

 The County Hall building is at the foot of the Coca-Cola London Eye.
 It's home to three of London's most popular family attractions.
 Get entry to any of these attractions, combined with a meal at a top nearby restaurant when you book entry with us.

 - Shrek's Adventure is a tour through the world of the hit animated films, including a high-tech 4D magical flying bus ride.
 And the attraction also includes visits from some of DreamWorks' other favourites, including Kung Fu Panda, Madagascar and How to Train Your Dragon.

 - The Sea-Life London Aquarium is home to a dazzling amount of underwater life, and you can even come face-to-face with some of the deep's most fearsome creatures (although thankfully you'll be separated by protective glass) in their Shark Walk.

 - If you've got older kids, head to the London Dungeon.
 You'll get a warts and all tour through the dark side of London's history, and plenty of other spooky, grisly surprises.